Biden announces 'historic' deal — but still must win votes

 With the framework being swiftly converted to full legislative text for review, lawmakers and aides cautioned it had not yet been agreed to.

-Rep. Pramila Jayapal, D-Wash., the progressive caucus leader, said unveiling the new framework “will show tremendous momentum.
-But we want to see the actual text because we don’t want any confusion and misunderstandings.”
+Rep. Pramila Jayapal, D-Wash., the progressive caucus leader, said: “We want to see the actual text because we don’t want any confusion and misunderstandings.”

 House Speaker Nancy Pelosi said Biden asked the House to vote Thursday on the related $1 trillion infrastructure bill that already cleared the Senate but became tangled in deliberations over the broader bill.
 It faces a Sunday deadline, when routine transportation funds risk expiring.